ysjeon-bstrs/SCM_DOCBOARD/samples/readme.md

-this is for new directory "samples"
+this is for the new directory "samples"